-Myanmar’s military gov’t denies deadly air attack on school
+Myanmar’s military government denies deadly air attack on school

 Zaw Min Tun told journalists on Tuesday that the incident occurred when soldiers went to check on information that there were members of the armed anti-government People’s Defense Force and their allies from the Kachin Independence Army, an ethnic rebel group, in Let Yet Kone.
 The People’s Defense Force was established last year to oppose military rule.

-He said the armed groups’ members herded the villagers into the monastery ahead of the fighting.
+He said the armed groups’ members herded the villagers into the monastery before the fighting.

 “They forced the people to stay under the main building of the monastery.
 And then they started to fire on the security forces while using the villagers as human shields.
 The army shot back at them,” Zaw Min Tun said.

-He said the army rescued the people hiding at the monastery after the armed groups ran away, and that when the soldiers found two children with serious injuries, they were immediately taken by helicopter to a military hospital.
+He said the army rescued the people hiding at the monastery after the armed groups ran away, and when the soldiers found two children with serious injuries, they were immediately taken by helicopter to a military hospital.
 Other wounded villagers were taken to nearby hospitals, he said.

-He charged that the accounts of the attack on the school were made up to come just ahead of the annual meeting of the U.N.
+He charged that the accounts of the attack on the school were made up to come just before the annual meeting of the U.N.
 General Assembly, where Myanmar’s violent crisis will be debated.

 His account of the incident was challenged by the school administrator.

-“What Zaw Min Tun said at the press conference were words opposite to the truth.
+“What Zaw Min Tun said at the news conference were words opposite to the truth.
 Teaching the students every day is our job.
 No one forced us into the monastery and there was no armed group in the village,” Mar Mar said by phone on Tuesday.